Competition and Race Shop

 It's a rare picture of a porcupine racing bike being manhandled up the passenger steps of a plane by airport loading staff in September 1954.

-Accompanying the bike on the flight were AMC race shop technician Jim Boughen and Rod Coleman (who were not allowed to perform the loading due
+Accompanying the bike on the flight were AMC race shop technician Jim Boughen and rider Rod Coleman (who were not allowed to perform the loading due

 to airport security reasons.)